luchi1714/P2P-Blockchain-Network/auto-evaluation.md

 ### What works
 - Blockchain and mining blocks
-- Clients are able to send the ledger to other clients instead of it being distributed to everyone for scalability .
+- Clients are able to send the latest Cheese to atmost 5(can be changed in tracker.py) clients instead of it being broadcasting to everyone for scalability .
 - Functional UI
 - Addition of clients with unique Port
-- Proof of work for verification is functional
+- Proof of work for verification is functional(embedded in CheeseChain.py)
 - Protocol codes eg|O| to indicate delivery works
-- Tracker can connect peers and broadcast chain
+- Tracker can connect peers and update the active clients.

 ### What doesnt work
-- If a particular client lags behind there is no contingency in place to update the CheeseChain of the client
+- If a particular client lags behind a point for say 3 Cheeses, there is no contingency in place to update the CheeseChain of the client
-- Every client starts mining immediately there is no configuration to switch to a transactor without being a miner the program.
+- Every client starts mining immediately there is no configuration to switch to a transactor without being a miner the program, so there is no modes only to be a miner or a transactor

 ## comparision of obtained results to  initial objectives

-- Initially we aimed at having a transactor and a miner having the choice to switch mid session but that proved tricky
+- Initially we aimed at having a transactor and a miner modes having the choice to switch mid session but that proved tricky
-- we also wanted a UI to make things easier for users which we were able to achieve .
+- we also wanted a UI to make things easier for users which we were able to achieve.
 - We were not able to use length constrained which was previously designed in out protocol.